 - Since all ACC instructors are based in China, the time difference between instructors and students will be a challenge.
 The classes will be scheduled between 9 a.m. and 10 p.m.
 (EST).

 - ACC will arrange classes based on students’ location, their preferred meeting times, and alternative class times that they are willing to accept.
 We will try our best to not schedule a student living in the EST time zone synchronous individual discussion session from 9 p.m. to 10 p.m.
 (EST).
 However, if we have to do so, this arrangement is likely to be temporary and students will have the opportunity to consult with the ACC office later on to find a more suitable class time.

 - Each student will have a language partner to communicate in Chinese outside class.

-- ACC will organize bi-weekly virtual co-curricular activities such as movie time, guest speaker lecture, and virtual tours.
+- ACC will organize bi-weekly virtual co-curricular activities such as movie time and virtual tours.

 The fee for the ACC Summer 2022 Online Program is $4,980 (there is no application fee).